Vietnam War monument dedicated at Nixon Library

-A monument commissioned by the Richard Nixon Foundation memorializing all members of the U.S armed forces in the Vietnam War was dedicated Wednesday at the Richard Nixon Presidential Library and Museum in Yorba Linda.
+A monument commissioned by the Richard Nixon Foundation memorializing all members of the U.S. armed forces in the Vietnam War was dedicated Wednesday at the Richard Nixon Presidential Library and Museum.

-The 6-foot-2-inch, 500-pound bronze monument with traditional patina depicts a Marine running through the jungles of Vietnam in 1971-72, when Nixon was president.
-The Marine is carrying an M16 A1 rifle with a birdcage tip and wearing a two-layered helmet with bug juice, a rolled-up long-sleeve shirt, bandoleer with ammunition pouches, trousers, mud-covered jungle boots and has a towel around his neck.
+The 6-foot-2-inch, 500-pound bronze monument with a traditional patina depicts a Marine running through the jungles of Vietnam in 1971-72 when Nixon was president.
+The Marine is carrying an M16 A1 rifle with a birdcage tip and wearing a two-layered helmet with bug juice, a rolled-up long-sleeve shirt, bandoleer with ammunition pouches, trousers, mud-covered jungle boots, and has a towel around his neck.

 The monument also depicts three canteens, a backpack, flack jacket, hand grenades with holders, over-the-shoulder gun belt and pockets full of other supplies.